Frederick A. de Armas

-Frederick A. de Armas (born 1945) is a literary scholar, critic and novelist who has been Robert O. Anderson Distinguished Service Professor in Humanities at the University of Chicago.
+Frederick A. de Armas (born 1945) is a literary scholar, critic and novelist who has been Robert O. Anderson Distinguished Service Professor in Romance Languages and Comparative Literature at the University of Chicago and is now Professor emeritus.

 Biography

 Frederick A. de Armas was born in Havana, Cuba on February 9, 1945.
 He attended elementary school at La Salle and when his parents moved to France, he went to boarding school at Le Rosey in Switzerland.